Sanish1246/driving-school-booking-system/README.md

 **Verify if the database has been created using MSSQL or any other UI**

-**5. Uncomment the code in step 3 (don't forget to remove the semi-colon added or you can just undo everythings in that file)**
+**Uncomment the code in step 3 (don't forget to remove the semi-colon added or you can just undo everythings in that file)**

 ## 🧪 Using the Program